Spring Registration Information – 2018

 If you cancel forty-five days (thirty days for a one-week workshop) or more before the beginning of a workshop, you will receive a refund, minus a $250 cancellation fee ($100 for a one-week workshop).
 If you cancel later than forty-five days (thirty days for a one-week workshop) before the beginning of the workshop, there is no refund.
 This policy also applies to work-study students.
 If it is necessary for Penland to cancel a workshop, students will be notified and offered another class or a full refund.
 We cannot be responsible for nonrefundable airline tickets.

 Waiting lists are maintained for all filled workshops.
 Any applicant for a full workshop will be placed on the waiting list.
-No deposit or fees are necessary to hold a space on fall and spring workshop waiting lists.
+No deposit or fees are necessary to hold a space on a workshop waiting list.

 Residents of certain counties in Western North Carolina and Eastern Tennessee are offered half-price tuition when they take unfilled spaces less than two weeks before the beginning of a workshop (four weeks before an eight-week session).
 This offer is also available to all k–12 teachers and college, university, and community college faculty regardless of where they live.
 For details contact the Penland registrar or see this page: